 Everything You Need to Know About Fire Insurance

 Are you a homeowner?
-Have you insured your property against a fire?a house on fire
+Have you insured your property against a fire?

 If you have insurance coverage for your home, it is important that you if it also covers fire damage.
 If not, then you need to consider getting a fire insurance cover for your home.